Buying at home - 'off premises' contracts explained

 - NHS medicinal products or services

-- passenger transport services
+- passenger transport services - for example, bus, train or flights

-- contracts for not more than £42
+- contracts for £42 or less

 - supply of goods or services where the price depends on fluctuations in the financial markets beyond the control of the trader (this does not apply to water, gas, electricity or district heating)

-- supply of goods that have been made to your specification or clearly personalised, such as a photograph printed on to a t-shirt or made-to-measure curtains and in some cases goods supplied for home improvements, such as double glazing
+- supply of goods that have been made to your specification or clearly personalised, such as a photograph printed onto a t-shirt or made-to-measure curtains and in some cases goods supplied for home improvements, such as double glazing

 - supply of goods that would deteriorate rapidly, such as fresh flowers